 For information on how to apply, please see bottom of the advert.

 Life at CHS

-You can read more about our core values HERE as well as view an introductory video to our organisation.
-We also offer a generous benefits package from hybrid working, flexi hours and a fantastic pension scheme - you check out our full benefits summary HERE.
+You can read more about our core values on our website as well as view an introductory video to our organisation.
+We also offer a generous benefits package from hybrid working to flexi hours and a fantastic pension scheme – check out our full benefits summary.

 Diversity and Inclusion